tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/2/LessonPlan.md

   3. Data cleaning strategies

-Explain to students that you will demonstrate each of these parts so that they can confidently clean and prep data for analysis.
+Explain to students that you will demonstrate each of these parts, so that they can confidently clean and prep data for analysis.

 Introduce data cleaning by covering these points: